 13. Buttonwood Campground

 Surrounded by mountains, rolling farmlands, and fresh country air, Buttonwood Campground offers everything needed to make your camping vacation and escape to the great outdoors complete.
 Pitch your tent, park your RV, or rent one of their cabins that range from rustic to premium.
-Grab your clubs, go canoeing or kayaking, or their many activities, including visiting their on-site winery before heading to the Juniata River for scenic views of nature’s beauty.
+Grab your clubs, go canoeing or kayaking, or try one of their many activities, including visiting their on-site winery before heading to the Juniata River for scenic views of nature’s beauty.

 14. Pleasant Hills Campground

-Located in the beautiful Raystown Lake area, Pleasant Hills Campground offers a wonderful family-oriented camping experience with 140 shaded tent and RV sites and a rustic cabin to rent with air conditioning and water accessible outside.
+Located in the beautiful Raystown Lake area, Pleasant Hills Campground offers a wonderful family-oriented camping experience with over 140 shaded tent and RV sites and a rustic cabin to rent with air conditioning and water accessible outside.
 The campground is near Seven Points Marina and the Allegrippis biking and hiking trails, but there’s no need to leave the grounds for fun times with its swimming pool, gameroom, mini-golf, playground, and many other activities.

 15. Woodland Campground